 When to see a doctor

-The cause of Churg-Strauss syndrome is probably a combination of factors, although those factors haven't yet been identified.
-It is known that people with Churg-Strauss syndrome have an overactive immune system.
+The exact cause of Churg-Strauss syndrome is unknown.
+It's likely that an overactive immune system response is triggered by a combination of genes and an environmental trigger, such as allergens or certain medications.
 Instead of simply protecting against invading organisms such as bacteria and viruses, the immune system overreacts and targets healthy tissue, causing widespread inflammation.
-Researchers are still trying to learn what triggers this inappropriate immune response.

 Churg-Strauss syndrome can affect many organs, including your lungs, skin, gastrointestinal system, kidneys, muscles, joints and heart.
 Without treatment, the disease may be fatal.
 Complications depend on the organs involved and may include: